Click picture to enlarge a little

 Simon Peter followed Jesus, and so did another disciple.
 Since that disciple was known to the high priest, he entered with Jesus into the courtyard of the high priest, but Peter stood outside at the door.
 So the other disciple, who was known to the high priest, went out and spoke to the servant girl who kept watch at the door, and brought Peter in.

+If John was a priest and/or the son of a priest, he could’ve been known to the high priest.
 The second reason is when Jesus was dying, John 19:26-27 says,

 When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, “Woman, behold, your son!”
 Then he said to the disciple, “Behold, your mother!”
 And from that hour the disciple took her to his own home.

 Edersheim pointed out that priests sometimes had a second home in the Jerusalem area.
 That is if they lived far away and could afford it.
 It took about a week to travel to Galilee.
-Edersheim wrote James and John were likely well off because they had “hired servants” (Mark 1:20).
+Edersheim wrote James and John were possibly well off because they had “hired servants” (Mark 1:20).

-The third reason is John talks more about Christ’s ministry in Jerusalem whereas the Synoptic Gospels speak more of Christ’s ministry in Galilee.
+The third reason is John talks more about Christ’s ministry in Jerusalem, whereas the Synoptic Gospels speak more of Christ’s ministry in Galilee.
 Edersheim thought John must’ve been in Jerusalem more often than the others.
 Also, John seemed more familiar with what went on behind closed doors among the corrupt, religious elite there.
-(Conspiracies plotted in Jerusalem, not in Galilee: John 5:16, 18; 7:11, 13, 25, 30, 32, 35-36, 44-52; 8:22; 9:8-34; 11:45-57; 12:9-11, 17-19, 42-43.)
+See the conspiracies plotted in Jerusalem, not in Galilee: John 5:16, 18; 7:11, 13, 25, 30, 32, 35-36, 44-52; 8:22; 9:8-34; 11:45-57; 12:9-11, 17-19, 42-43.

 The above artwork was scanned from The Holy Temple of Jerusalem.